 The Benefit Dinner provides you with an opportunity to not only help bridge the financial gap that many students face with rising tuition costs, but also to hear one of the nation’s leading personalities or entertainers.

-It is our pleasure to announce the theme for the 77th Freed-Hardeman University Lectureship (February 3-7, 2013), "We Will Serve the Lord: Conquest and Deliverance in Joshua and Ruth".
+It is our pleasure to announce the theme for the 79th Freed-Hardeman University Lectureship (February 1-5, 2015), "Give Us a King: Faith, Failure and Forgiveness in Samuel."

-Our next capital project will be the renovation of the Old Main Administration Building.
-In the spring of 2012 it was added to the National Registry of Historic Places.
-Currently architects and engineers are putting together the blueprints for the renovation.
-The goal is to restore the common areas of the building, such as the lobby and hallways to their original state, and to update the classrooms and offices with state of the art amenities.
+The university is dedicated to the preservation and restoration of our oldest and most prominent building, which we now call the Old Main Administration Building.
+In the spring of 2012, it was added to the National Register of Historic Places.
+Currently, architects and engineers are putting together the plans for the restoration, expected to require $5.5 million.
+The goal is to restore the exterior and the common areas of the building, such as the lobby, stairway, and hallways, to a condition as close as possible to the way they looked in 1908, the year the building was completed.
+But, since we plan to continue to use Old Main as an academic facility, we will update the classrooms and offices with state-of-the-art technology and teaching tools.

 The Freed-Hardeman University Associates is a women's organization specifically designed to raise money for important FHU projects through membership and a variety of activities.